qyh214/wow_addons_private_use/AddOns/ElvUI_Enhanced/README.md

 # Important Notice
-Since version 3.2.3-beta1 you need at least ElvUI version 10.62 or higher for the addon to work.
+Since version 3.5.0 you need atleast ElvUI version 10.52 or higher for the addon to work.

 # General Information
 This is a continuation of ElvUI Enhanced (Abandoned http://wow.curseforge.com/addons/elvui-enhanced/).
-Updated for BFA.
+Now updated for Patch 9.0 and Shadowlands.

 If you find any bugs or features that are not working please let me know by creating a ticket: https://github.com/nickbock/ElvUI_Enhanced_Again/issues